How can you support a service dog’s joints?

 Joint supplements

-Despite popular belief, supplements can be given to any dogs older than 8 weeks, not just when they’re older!
-Supplements are a terrific way to maintain your dog’s joint health, as they’re designed to target joint stiffness as well as support recovery and growth.
-Joint supplements are an easy way to sustain your service dog’s joints while they’re working, as they can be given daily with food or as a tasty treat.
+Supplements can be a terrific way to support your dog’s joint health, as they’re designed to ease occasional joint stiffness, as well as help to support joint structure and promote mobility.
+Joint supplements can be an easy way to support your service dog’s joints while they’re working and they can be given daily with food.

 Find our full range of products for your dog here.